 The Headteacher is responsible for reporting to the governing body (and the local authority where applicable) on how the strategy is being enforced and upheld, via the termly report.
 The governors are in turn responsible for evaluating the effectiveness of the strategy via the termly report and by in-school monitoring such as learning walks and focus groups with pupils.
 If further improvements are required, the school policies and anti-bullying strategies should be reviewed.

-The strategy is reviewed every 12 months, in consultation with staff, pupils and governors.
+The strategy is reviewed every 12 months, in consultation with the whole school community including staff, pupils, parents, carers and governors.